 Field-hunting tip

-Look in oxidized zones of silver deposits country — that is the host setting where chlorargyrite typically forms.
+Look in oxidized zones of silver deposits country, the host setting where chlorargyrite typically forms.
 If you start seeing native silver, cerussite, malachite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or cubic crystals habit, so train your eye for that shape before scanning the outcrop.